mathbalduino/go-codegen/docs/go-file.md

 func (f *GoFile) PackageName() string { ... }
 ```

-Just a getter to the package that file belongs to.
+Just a getter to the package name that file belongs to.

 ### Save